-PCPP is a non-profit organization dedicated to preserving the work of photographers.
+PCPP is an organization dedicated to preserving the work of photographers.
 Our goal is to match collections of important work with the institutional homes best suited to maintain them and ensure their accessibility.
 In that effort, PCPP connects the creators of important collections to institutions committed to historic preservation.
 We also serve the work we represent by creating a nexus of relevant professionals, including curators, gallerists appraisers, archivists, collectors, and experts in fine art photography and photojournalism.

 Why We are Here